Linux-statt-Windows/BOLT/README.md

 - Run bolt with sudo(write to save-file in /var/lib/bolt/)

-*Disclaimer: the modules have to stay in the same folder as BOLT*
+*Disclaimer: the modules have to stay in their folder with their relative paths to BOLT*

 Input Parameters
 ----------------